-The most impactful careers are those to resolve those roles which have been identified as a the biggest risk to the delivery of nuclear projects.
-In the UK this assessment is made as part of the NSSGs Nuclear Workforce Assessment.
+The most impactful careers are those to resolve those roles identified as the biggest risk to the delivery of nuclear projects.
+In the UK, this assessment is made as part of the NSSGs Nuclear Workforce Assessment.

 Additionally, it is a huge positive to work in roles that have been historically neglected by the industry.
 It is also worth considering if you can bring different approaches to the sector.

-Our aim is to give you some new idea of a long-term career path to pursue.
-You can then identify the best options for you dependant upon your strengths and circumstances.
+We aim to give you some new idea of a long-term career path to pursue.
+You can then identify the best options for you, dependant upon your strengths and circumstances.
 What you will find is that there is a large range of job opportunities within the nuclear industry.
 All we can do is help you to expand your list of options and next steps.

-We can’t decide the career path for you but we can give you all of the information for you to make an informed decision.
-But don’t worry, we will give you advice on how you may go about making the choice.
+We can’t decide the career path for you, but we can give you all of the information to make an informed decision.
+But don’t worry, we will advise you on how you may go about making a choice.

 14 career categories to generate career options

-From our own experience, discussions with recruiters and the output of the NSSG NWA we think that the below are good places to start to look to short-list your career options in nuclear.
+From our own experience, discussions with recruiters, and the NSSG NWA output, we think that the below are good places to start to look to short-list your career options in nuclear.